silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

             // We don't manage models without a price here, so we can't provide an edit link for them. return '';
         }
-        // This method is only available from 4.12.0 onwards return parent::getEditLinkForManagedDataObject($obj);
+        return parent::getEditLinkForManagedDataObject($obj);
     }
 }